 - Turning this setting on will remove the 'Grouped editions' view from the preview pane that appears when clicking on an artwork record.

 See our guide to Edition types for more information.

 - Click here to learn about how this relationship applies to private views.

-Master editions, for example grouping the same work in different sizes, can be grouped together for displaying on a website.
+Edition Data Records, for example grouping the same work in different sizes, can be grouped together for displaying on a website.